sethaj/badland-mojo-angular/readme.md

 >
 > And when we get there
 > I'll show you how
-> Sometimes I freak people out
+> sometimes I freak people out
 >
 > I'm still walking
 > around the block